 It is possible to combine agile and CMMI approaches together, as a quick Internet search will reveal.
 There appears to be a fair bit of evidence showing that applying agile within CMMI environments appears to improve the situation.
 It is our opinion that applying CMMI to agile teams tends to decrease their effectiveness in practice.

-A better strategy is to first apply the DA framework with the goal of streamlining your overall software process.
+A better strategy is to first apply the DA toolkit with the goal of streamlining your overall software process.
 Then if, and only if, you need to be CMMI-compliant you should make changes to your process to become compliant.
-As we show in Mapping CMMI-Dev to Disciplined Agile the DA framework can be fully CMMI-compliant.
+As we show in Mapping CMMI-Dev to Disciplined Agile the DA toolkit can be fully CMMI-compliant.
 The DA framework in effect shows how to weave the various process areas together.
 For example, the Produce a Potentially Consumable Solution process goal includes process factors such as Needs Exploration, Solution Exploration, and Planning which map to aspects of Requirements Development (RD), Technical Solution (TS), and Integrated Project Management (IPM) CMMI process areas respectively.
 By starting with DA, you will tailor a light-weight software process to meet your actual needs while only requiring a few (hopefully) minor tweaks so that you can easily pass a SCAMPI assessment.
 In short, get the process right and then make it CMMI compliant – focusing on CMMI-compliancy will almost assuredly guarantee you have a software process that is heavier than it needs to be.

 Our fundamental advice is to avoid CMMI if at all possible.
 If you then your best bet is to take a Disciplined Agile approach to CMMI compliancy.